N.W.T. government bans indoor gatherings, gives strict new orders on physical distancing | CBC News

 In a Friday release, the government defined these gatherings as when "any amount of people get together in the same indoor space" when they don't live together.

-Health Minister Diane Thom spoke at a press conference on Friday, saying "the public health measures will get stronger before they let up", adding the territory is setting up some of the strongest protections against the spread of COVID-19 in Canada.
+Health Minister Diane Thom spoke at a press conference on Friday, saying "the public health measures will get stronger before they let up," adding that the territory has moved forward with some of the "most aggressive policies in the country."

-She said there is now legal weight behind these measures, and will be enforced the territory's new compliance task force.
+She said there is now legal weight behind these measures, and will be enforced by the territory's new compliance "task force."

+On Wednesday, the task force was created, and Conrad Baetz was hired as the deputy chief public health officer to help enforce COVID-19 orders.

+Dr. Kami Kandola said Baetz will lead nearly 30 people — known as public health officers — appointed from different departments within the territorial government to help make sure people are complying with orders, including these newest ones.

 Here are the gathering guidelines: